 Find ways to make extra money on the side

-There are many different ways to make a little bit of side cash.
-Sell old school text books from college.
-Amazon is your friend.
-Sell clothing that is still in good shape that you no longer wear (poshmark, letgo).
-Freelance writing, taking surveys online (swagbucks), using Ibotta for when you do your shopping.
+There are so many different ways become rich in your 20s, especially when it comes to making a little bit of cash on the side.
+Some ideas include; selling old text books from college, selling old items on Amazon, and selling clothing that is still in good shape that you no longer wear (poshmark, letgo).
+You could start freelance writing, taking surveys online (swagbucks), using Ibotta when you do your shopping.
 These are all ways you can make a little extra money.
-OR you can do what I did and create your own blog & turn it into a full time career!
+What I decided to do is create my own blog and turn it into a full time career!
 Read how I did it here.

-Rule your twenties, don’t let your twenties rule you
+Rule your 20s, don’t let your 20s rule you

-These are some of my favorite tips for conquering financial struggles once & for all!
-And keep me feeling rich as I venture life in my twenties.
+These are some of my favorite tips for conquering financial struggles once and for all!
+If you want to become rich in your 20s too then be sure to put these tips into practice!